Steven Lustica: Adelaide United

 In September 2013, Hajduk Split changed their mind about releasing him and Lustica was granted a release from his contract which allowed him to return to the A-League with Adelaide United where he agreed a one-year contract for the 2013–14 season.
 Lustica impressed in his appearances for United, earning himself a place in the Team of the Week in Round 13.

 Departure from Adelaide United

 Lustica's time at Adelaide was to be short-lived however, when on 29 January 2014 he requested an early termination to his contract in order to make himself available to former club Brisbane Roar.
 As Lustica entered the final six months of his contract, he was in negotiations with Adelaide over a one-year extension.
-According to Adelaide, an agreement was reached in principal but not formalised.
+According to Adelaide, an agreement was reached in principle but not formalised.
 Around the same time, Brisbane approached him and an enquiry was made as to whether Adelaide would consider releasing him to join the club immediately, which Adelaide refused.
 Following this, Adelaide head coach Josep Gombau reported that Lustica had failed to attend training and declared that Lustica was no longer welcome at the club.
 Lustica was subsequently released from contract with Adelaide United on 2 February 2014.